WarBuggy/in254/design.md

 ## Tutorial

-* in254 is still reeling from the beam’s disorienting surge when the insistent voice of the shuttle AI reverberates through the suit’s speakers: “Sub-optimal life support levels.
+* in254 is still reeling from the beam’s disorienting surge when the insistent voice of the shuttle AI reverberates through the suit’s speakers: "Sub-optimal life support levels.
 Immediate maintenance required.
-Initiate neuro-link sequence with colony system immediately!”
+Initiate neuro-link sequence with colony system immediately!"
 * The central control area is filled with processor banks—tall, metallic blocks rising above human height.
 Some are fitted with small screens, others are blank and featureless.
 All of them are inactive, their systems dormant.
-* Prompt: “Press E to interact with objects.”
+* Prompt: "Press E to interact with objects."
 * Following the instruction, in254 simply thinks the command.
 The backpack vibrates sharply, whirring to life.
 Four small metal tubes extend from it, connecting to the control desk.
 The interface initializes instantly, completing the sequence in mere seconds.
 * The processor banks hum to life as the colony AI comes online.
 Small screens flicker on across the banks, displaying streams of data and status indicators.
-* Its voice, calm but commanding, fills the space through the public speaker system: “Oxygen level at 28.54%.
-Manual override of backup life support system required!”
+* Its voice, calm but commanding, fills the space through the public speaker system: "Oxygen level at 28.54%.
+Manual override of backup life support system required!"
 * Prompt: "Press W, A, S, D to move to the backup life support system."
 * The backup life support system is a compact console mounted on the second level, clearly visible from the central control area.
 A large red activation button dominates the interface, accompanied by a few status lights and a small display.
 * in254 moves to the backup console using WASD controls.
-* Prompt: “Press E to interact with objects.”
+* Prompt: "Press E to interact with objects."
-* Upon activation, the colony AI confirms: “Backup life support system online.
-Oxygen levels rising.”
+* Upon activation, the colony AI confirms: "Backup life support system online.
+Oxygen levels rising."
 * The red warning lights in the hallway stop flashing.
-* The shuttle AI announces: “Stable life support system.
-Initiating colony supply drop for current cycle.”
+* The shuttle AI announces: "Stable life support system.
+Initiating colony supply drop for current cycle."
 * It continues: "Uploading mineral production quota for this cycle."
 * Then it states: "In accordance with Penal Operations Continuity Directive 4.7.3(b)(ii), and supplementary operational extension mandates under Article 12.9(a), your temporal designation has been modified to assume interim colony supervisory operative status.
 Effective immediately, your credit accumulation threshold has been adjusted upward to accommodate extended operational retention, ensuring uninterrupted systemic continuity and maximal personnel deployment within designated parameters."
-* in254’s voice trembles with confusion: “What? …What does that mean?
-What do you mean by ‘credit adjusted upward’?”
+* in254’s voice trembles with confusion: "What? …What does that mean?
+What do you mean by ‘credit adjusted upward’?"
 * AI replies: "Clarification: The total credit requirement for completion of your sentence has been recalculated.
 Adjustment reflects operational necessity to maintain optimal warden presence within the penal colony for an extended duration.
 No further explanation provided."
 * in254 touches their temple, initiating a neuro-link check of their account.
-* in254 shouts in disbelief: “WHAT?
+* in254 shouts in disbelief: "WHAT?
 From X to ZZZZZ?
 This is bullshit....
-You cannot do this!”
+You cannot do this!"
-* Shuttle AI is silent.
+* Shuttle AI: "No further explanation provided."
-* in254 screams in protest: “No, this is bullshit!
+* in254 screams in protest: "No, this is bullshit!
 You cannot do that!
-I will not do this!”
+I will not do this!"
-* The shuttle AI states evenly: “Failure to comply with emergency reassignment, cycle quota, or any other requirement will result in immediate suspension of supply deliveries, with outcomes unfavorable to all parties, including IN-254-C917X-PRX.
-Compliance is mandatory.”
+* The shuttle AI states evenly: "Failure to comply with emergency reassignment, cycle quota, or any other requirement will result in immediate suspension of supply deliveries, with outcomes unfavorable to all parties, including IN-254-C917X-PRX.
+Compliance is mandatory."
-* The shuttle AI announces: “Supply beaming complete.
-Commencing hyperdrive initialization sequence.”
+* The shuttle AI announces: "Supply beaming complete.
+Commencing hyperdrive initialization sequence."
-* in254 shouts, panicked: “Wait!
+* in254 shouts, panicked: "Wait!
 WAIT!
 You can’t do this.
 I’m going home in six months.
-You can’t do this to me!”
+You can’t do this to me!"
-* The shuttle AI begins the hyperjump countdown: “10… 9…”
+* The shuttle AI begins the hyperjump countdown: "10… 9…"
-* Simultaneously, the colony AI’s voice comes through the suit’s speakers: “New production quotas have been assigned.
-Current operations are already four minutes behind projected schedule.”
+* Simultaneously, the colony AI’s voice comes through the suit’s speakers: "New production quotas have been assigned.
+Current operations are already four minutes behind projected schedule."
+* Prompt: "Press C to access Control Panel."
+* With the shuttle gone, in254 has no choice but to bring up the colony control panel via the neuro-link.
+* Promt: "Press W/S to navigate menu options.
+Press A to go back.
+Press D to open a submenu.
+Press E to select."
+* The interface displays a range of management options, but nearly all of them are greyed out and disabled.
+* The only available function is under Task → Equally Divided.
+* Colony AI explains: "Current task allocation is restricted to Even Distribution.
+All inmate units will contribute credits at an identical fixed rate.
+Prioritization adjustments are unavailable while extraction capacity remains limited to Tier-1 mineral output."
+* Colony AI continues: "Navigate to the Life Support section to review system status.
+Inmate health and performance depend on stable oxygen levels and regular meal intake.
+Periodic checks are recommended to ensure continued efficiency."
+* Colony AI: "Be advised: reduced levels may degrade health and performance.
+Failure to meet cycle production quotas will result in suspension of supply deliveries."
+* (This hints player at the ability to reduce meal and oxygen input to save up PCHO or increase to improve mining output.)